Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 I love my existence.

-I I am so grateful for it.
+I am so grateful for it.

 I wanted to be on the radio.

-They most people had a lot of passion for things nobody would pay them to do, you know, hobbies and stuff like that.
+Most people had a lot of passion for things nobody would pay them to do, you know, hobbies and stuff like that.

-Uh and it's uh I'm just sitting here thinking during the commercial break.
+And I'm just sitting here thinking during the commercial break.

-Now here's more of Ryan.
+Now, here's more of Ryan.

-But it's a forum entitled Ryan answers Obama.
+But it's a forum entitled Ryan Answers Obama.

-It's just I don't know where it is, but it doesn't matter.
+It's just, I don't know where it is, but it doesn't matter.

-And Fred Barnes is moderating it after after you just heard Ryan speak, uh after describing he just couldn't sit there and listen to the way Obama thought of him.
+After you just heard Ryan speak, after describing he just couldn't sit there and listen to the way Obama thought of him.

-I mean, baby killers and all this.
+I mean, baby killers and all this stuff.

-We just it was not presidential.
+It was not presidential.

 He kept going and he continued with this.